Documentary makers spoke to Maureen O’Hara, John Wayne’s son, and John Ford’s son about the making of The Quiet Man.

 As the years went on, however, O’Hara and Wayne joked that they’d be too old to play the roles if it didn’t happen soon but Ford continued to struggle to make up funding.
 According to the studios, the movie was a silly little Irish story, claims O’Hara, and they felt it wouldn't make a penny.

-It was only when Wayne convinced Ford to let him take the film concept to Republic Studios that they stood any chance and the opportunity would only be given them if they struck a deal.
+It was only when Wayne convinced Ford to let him take the film concept to Republic Studios that they stood any chance and the opportunity would only be given to them if they struck a deal.
 The studio would not back The Quiet Man until the same cast of O’Hara and Wayne and director Ford would agree to make a black and white western beforehand to make up for the money the studio was sure they were about to lose on Ford’s passion project.

 How "The Quiet Man" came to be